DVT01/Notes/README.md

 ## Description

 Notes saves all the notes you need to a local database, but if needed you can import and export notes (as text files) to your file system.

+## License

+Notes is licensed under the MIT license.
+A copy of the license is included in [LICENSE](LICENSE) or you can visit [here](https://digital-construction.mit-license.org/).